ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <br>

 ## 3. Add `slot`
-The `slot` is a standard HTML element and widely used with web components.
-It alows to control where the children of a web component should be inserted.
+The `slot` is a standard HTML element and is widely used with web components.
+It allows you to control where the children of a web component should be inserted.
 In this case, we will use the `slot` to display text inside the `Token`.

 <br>